-Reliance on and Engagement with Commercial and Recreational Fishing

-For king mackerel (Figure 3.5.2.4), the primary communities that demonstrate high levels of commercial fishing engagement and reliance are include Fort Pierce, Florida; Key West, Florida; Marathon, Florida; Miami Florida; Stuart, Florida; Fort Lauderdale, Florida; Southport, North Carolina; Wilmington, North Carolina; and Beaufort, North Carolina.
-Communities with substantial recreational engagement and reliance include the Florida communities of Key West, Fort Pearce, Miami, Marathon, and Fort Lauderdale and the North Carolina community of Wilmington.
+Reliance on and Engagement with Commercial and Recreational Fishing For king mackerel (Figure 3.5.2.4), the primary communities that demonstrate high levels of commercial fishing engagement and reliance are Key West and Marathon, Florida; and Southport and Beaufort, North Carolina.
+Communities with substantial recreational engagement and reliance include Key West and Marathon, Florida.